montagejs/frb/README.md

 Because equality and assignment are interchanged in this language, you can use either `=` or `==`.

+FRB also supports a comparison operator, `<=>`, which uses `Object.compare` to determines how two operands should be sorted in relation to each other.

 ### Array and Map Content